History of the Jews in Algeria: After WWII

 Between late 1961 and late summer 1962, 130,000 of Algeria's approximately 140,000 Jews left for France, while about 10,000 of them emigrated to Israel.
 Moroccan Jews who were living in Algeria and Jews from the M'zab Valley in the Algerian Sahara, who did not have French citizenship, as well as a small number of Algerian Jews from Constantine, also emigrated to Israel at that time.
 The fact that Israel was unable to attract more Jewish immigrants from Algeria dismayed Zionist representatives in Algeria as well as the Israeli authorities; Zionism remained a marginal movement within Algerian Jewish society compared to other North African countries.
 In any case, it is clear that the weakness of Zionist action in Algeria was largely due to the French nationality of Algerian Jews.

-Algerian Jews massively left Algeria because of the fear of a return to the status of dhimmi, which an independent state founded on an Arab-Muslim identity - the pillar of the future Algeria might engender, where the Jewish minority would find no place, as many had foreseen from the eve of independence.
+Algerian Jews massively left Algeria because of the fear of a return to the status of dhimmi, which an independent state founded on an Arab-Muslim identity – the pillar of the future Algeria might engender, where the Jewish minority would find no place, as many had foreseen from the eve of independence.

 In 1961, the Bizerte crisis caused upheaval and increased the rate of Jewish migration to France.
-Jews, considered to be responsible for the conflict because of their proximity to Europeans, were the victims of anti-Semitic movements.
+Jews, considered to be responsible for the conflict because of their proximity to Europeans, were the victims of antisemitic movements.
 In just a few months, France received as many refugees as in the previous six years.

 Following a 1961 referendum, the 1962 Évian Accords secured Algerian independence.
 Some Algerian Jews had joined the Organisation armée secrète, which aimed to disrupt the process of independence with bombings and assassination attempts, targets including Charles de Gaulle and Jean-Paul Sartre.